 The University of Wisconsin-Milwaukee College of Health Sciences was established in 1975.
 We offer the largest number of health-related degree programs in Wisconsin, training our graduates for high-demand careers.
 Many of our degree programs are nationally-recognized and have achieved the highest accreditation possible.
 We offer over 100 Sport & Recreation classes and have continuing education courses for health care providers to earn Continuing Education Units (CEUs).

 - Women: 1,267

 - Students of color make up 27.8% of the total student body in the College.

 Faculty and Staff

-As of August 2016, the College of Health Sciences has 8,164 alumni.
-Seventy-eight percent of our alumni remain in Wisconsin finding employment and careers in many of the state’s publicly and privately owned health care facilities.
-The College has alumni in 46 states (and D.C.) and 31 countries.
-The states that have a large concentration of CHS alumni include Illinois, Minnesota and California.
+As of August 2020, the College of Health Sciences has 9,703 living alumni.
+Seventy-four percent of our alumni remain in Wisconsin, finding employment and careers in many of the state’s publicly and privately owned health care facilities.
+We have alumni in 50 states and 18 countries.
+The states that have the largest concentration of CHS alumni include Illinois, Minnesota and California.